The 10 Ecommerce Statistics Everyone Should See

 Related Post: The Top 10 Mobile Consumer Behavior Statistics

-5. 8-in-10 Americans Make An Online Purchase Weekly
+5. 12% Of Americans Make An Online Purchase Every Week

-As arguably the fastest and most convenient way to shop, it’s no surprise that 15% of Americans report shopping online weekly.
-Comparably, 28% report shopping online a few times a month, and 37% report shopping online less often.
+As arguably the fastest and most convenient way to shop, it’s no surprise that 80% of Americans are now online shoppers.
+Furthermore, 12% of Americans report making online purchases on a weekly basis.
+Comparably, 28% report shopping online a few times a month, and 37% report shopping online less than that.

 6. One-third of shoppers are likely to purchase through social networks